Do want to progress your MTB jumping technique? To ride bigger or more technical MTB jumps?

 - You and the bike should rotate together, so that the wheels match the angle of the landing.
 Landing weight centred.

-- When you are in the air you continue to move fluidy, bending your arms & legs so you land in a position you can pump into the landing.
+- When you are in the air you continue to move fluidly, bending your arms & legs so you land in a position you can pump into the landing.

 Gain style with better follow through movement